Adebureaux/netwhat/README.md

 ### 12. What is a DHCP server and the DHCP protocol

- DHCP server: DHCP (Dynamic Host Confivguration Protocol), is a protocol that provides quick, automatic, and central management for the distribution of IP addresses within a network.
+ DHCP server: DHCP (Dynamic Host Configuration Protocol), is a protocol that provides quick, automatic, and central management for the distribution of IP addresses within a network.
 DHCP is also used to configure  the subnet mask, default gateway and DNS server information on the device.

 ### 13. What is a DNS server and the DNS protocol?